SmogDr/edar_coursebook/docs/06-rprog3.md

 - Apply functions from the `dplyr` and `tidyr` packages to make data frames "tidy"

 ## Strings {#strings}
-A ***string*** is a character variable like "John", or "blue", or "John has entered his blue phase". *Note: strings are defined in R using quotes `" "`* Strings often show up in data analysis in one of two ways:
+A ***string*** is a character variable like "John", or "blue", or "John has entered his blue phase". *String variables are defined in R using quotes `" "`* Strings often show up in data analysis in one of two ways:

   1. As ***metadata***.
 Metadata means: "data that describe other data".
 A *readme.txt* file is metadata; notes and code comments are metadata - all of these types of data usually come in the form of strings and are included *with the data your are analyzing* but not *in the data set* itself.